xcart/xc5-manual/en/modules/canada_post/canada_post_admin_experience.md

 For **contract** shipping, you will need to take the following steps:

 1. Prepare the packages for shipping by Canada Post and create the respective "shipments" via your store's back end.
-By "shipment" here we mean a collection of data about a package that your store will provide to Canada Post so that Canada Post can deliver it according to your preferences and specifications (See {% link "Creating shipments" Canada-Post-admin-experience_7505660.html %}).
+By "shipment" here we mean a collection of data about a package that your store will provide to Canada Post so that Canada Post can deliver it according to your preferences and specifications (See [Creating shipments](#creating-shipments)).
-2. Obtain the shipping labels and affix them to your packages (See {% link "Obtaining shipping labels" Canada-Post-admin-experience_7505660.html %}).
+2. Obtain the shipping labels and affix them to your packages (See [Obtaining shipping labels](#obtaining-shipping labels)).
-3. Once a group of shipments is ready for pickup by Canada Post or drop-off to a Canada Post location, initiate the delivery process by transmitting these shipments (See {% link "Transmitting shipments" Canada-Post-admin-experience_7505660.html %}).
+3. Once a group of shipments is ready for pickup by Canada Post or drop-off to a Canada Post location, initiate the delivery process by transmitting these shipments (See [Transmitting shipments](#transmitting-shipments)).
-4. Obtain and print out your Canada Post manifest for the transmitted shipments (See {% link "Obtaining manifests" Canada-Post-admin-experience_7505660.html %}).
+4. Obtain and print out your Canada Post manifest for the transmitted shipments (See [Obtaining manifests](#obtaining-manifests)).
 If you are a commercial customer and you use contract shipping services, you must produce a hard copy of your manifest and provide to Canada Post when they pick up your shipments or when you drop off your shipments at a mail processing plant.

 For **non-contract** shipping, you will need to take the following steps:

-1. Prepare the packages for shipping by Canada Post and create the respective "shipments" in your store's back end (See {% link "Creating shipments" Canada-Post-admin-experience_7505660.html %}).
+1. Prepare the packages for shipping by Canada Post and create the respective "shipments" in your store's back end (See [Creating shipments](#creating-shipments)).
-2. Obtain the shipping labels and affix them to your shipments (See {% link "Obtaining shipping labels" Canada-Post-admin-experience_7505660.html %} ).
+2. Obtain the shipping labels and affix them to your shipments (See [Obtaining shipping labels](#obtaining-shipping labels) ).

 In the non-contract shipping flow, no manifests are required, so you do not need to transmit your shipments.